NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 C++'s object model does not allow for the size of any complete type to be 0.
 Every complete object must take up a certain region of storage.

 However, the object model does permit the layout of a class to allocate no storage to a particular subobject.
-The standard even effectively mandates this through standard layout rules: an empty, standard layout base class in a standard layout type must effectively have zero storage within the class it is a base class of.
+The standard even effectively mandates this through standard layout rules: an empty, standard layout base class in a standard layout type must effectively have zero storage within the class it is a base class of (within certain restrictions).
 This does not affect the `sizeof` the base class subobject, as stated in [expr.sizeof]/2.

-This proposal is to expand these zero sized subobjects in two ways.
+This proposal expands these zero sized subobjects in two ways.
 First, to enforce that a particular base class subobject will be zero sized.
 Second, and most importantly, to enforce that a particular *member* subobject will be zero sized.

 One of the primary use cases for this feature is as follows.